wopian/kitsu/README.md

 }
 ```

-A GET request made with `kitsu` returns:
+A GET request with `kitsu` returns:
 ```json5
 {
   data: {